Introduction to Exploit Prediction Scoring System #

 - Daily Updates: Publishing updated vulnerability scores daily, giving teams real-time insights..

-For more on combining EPSS and CVSS, check out Xygeni’s blog on CVE scoring.
+For more on combining EPSS and CVSS, check out Xygeni’s blog on CVE scoring or EPSS – a New Standard

 Xygeni OSS Security Tools: Powered by EPSS #

-At Xygeni, we integrate the Exploit Prediction Scoring System into our Open Source Security (OSS) Tools, enabling teams to tackle vulnerabilities that attackers are most likely to exploit.
-Here’s how we leverage EPSS to optimize vulnerability management:
+At Xygeni, we use the Exploit Prediction Scoring System in our Open Source Security (OSS) Tools to help teams focus on the vulnerabilities attackers are most likely to exploit.
+Here’s how we use EPSS to make vulnerability management smarter:

-Protect Your Software: Try Xygeni’s EPSS-Powered OSS Tools with a Free Demo
+Protect Your Software: Try Xygeni’s OSS Tools with a Free Demo or a Free Trial

 Ready to boost your vulnerability management?
 Xygeni’s OSS tools, powered by EPSS, help you focus on the most critical threats.
-Request a demo today to see how we can help you stay ahead of attackers
+Request a demo or Give it a try today to see how we can help you stay ahead of attackers

 Frequently Asked Questions #

-The EPSS score measures the probability that a vulnerability will be exploited within the next 30 days.
-This score ranges from 0 to 1.
-A higher score means a greater chance of exploitation, helping teams prioritize which vulnerabilities to address first.
+In essence, the EPSS score measures the probability that a vulnerability will be exploited within the next 30 days.
+Specifically, this score ranges from 0 to 1.
+Consequently, a higher score signals a greater chance of real-world exploitation—which means security teams can prioritize which vulnerabilities to address first based on actual risk, not just theoretical severity.

 EPSS stands for Exploit Prediction Scoring System.
-It’s a model that predicts the likelihood of vulnerabilities being exploited, guiding organizations in prioritizing security efforts based on real-world risks.
+In essence, it’s a model that estimates the likelihood of vulnerabilities being exploited.
+As a result, it helps organizations prioritize security responses based on actual risk.